Sen-Zhang/experiment_light/README.md

         test: true
         production: false

-Now you can use it in your views like this:
+Now you can use it in models like this:

+    class TestModel < ActiveRecord::Base
+      ...

+      if experiment_on?(:foo)
+        def foo_method
+          ...
+        end
+      end

+      ...
+    end

+In controllers like this:

+    class TestController < ApplicationController
+      ...

+      def index
+        ...

+        if experiment_on?(:foo)
+          redirect_to :back
+        end

+        ...
+      end

+      ...
+    end

+And in views like this:

-    <% if ExperimentLight::Experiment.on?(:foo) %>
+    <% if experiment_on?(:foo) %>
         <p>Experiment foo is on</p>
     <% end %>

-    <% if ExperimentLight::Experiment.off?(:bar) %>
+    <% if experiment_off?(:bar) %>
         <p>Experiment bar is off</p>
     <% end %>